How to Apply for Housing

 Request to Use Financial Aid for Housing Deposit

 We are pleased to offer the option of using financial aid to cover the $150 deposit and $100 application fee.
-As soon as aid is posted, if there is enough aid to cover all fees and at least $250 left over, the 2019-2020 Fall/Spring Academic Year Form can be submitted to Housing.
+As soon as aid is posted, if there is enough aid to cover all fees and at least $250 left over, the form can be submitted to Housing.
 This means no out of pocket deposit/application cost.
 The deposit will be owed whether or not a student stays enrolled for fall.